richrawlings/aws-serverless-image-handler/docs/1_get_started.md

 ## Usage

 This plugin provides a suite of twig functions that generate encoded CloudFront URLs on the fly with your chosen image transformations baked in.
-Images are immediately saved to (and served from) AWS edge server for optimum performance.
+Images are immediately saved to (and served from) AWS edge server for optimum performance..

 Multiple functions can be chained to produce complex transformations in a single action e.g. `resize` -> `rotate` -> `grayscale` -> `sharpen`.